 VPN providers are as diverse as any other IT vendors.
 Some vendors provide reliable, high-quality protection with full visibility and excellent support.
 But this isn't universal.
 Here are some things to remember when selecting VPN partners.

 • Protocols.
 Look for robust protocols such as OpenVPN or Wireguard, and avoid older standards like PPTP or L2TP/IPSec.
-VPNs should be fully transparent about which tunneling protocols they use.
+A VPN app should be fully transparent about which tunneling protocols it uses.
 If not, avoid their services entirely.

 • Encryption.
 Match up reliable tunneling protocols with the most advanced encryption.
 NordLayer offers military-grade AES-256 encryption as standard.
 Of the main types of encryption this is currently the gold standard and is almost impossible to crack.

 • Server numbers.
-Good VPNs maintain servers across the world.
+A good VPN app maintains servers across the world.
 This matters if you depend on a global remote workforce.
-Workers need to be close to Virtual Private Network servers to enjoy optimal speeds.
+Workers need to be close to VPN servers to enjoy optimal speeds.
 And generally speaking, the VPN connection speed will be higher when more servers are online.

 • Connection speeds.
 Businesses demand high-speed networking, and VPN usage should not compromise this.
 Before signing up, check online VPN connection speed comparisons.
 And take advantage of trial periods to ensure actual speeds match those promised in marketing materials.

 • Strong support for customers.
-Businesses can encounter configuration problems when setting up VPNs and connection issues can occur during everyday usage.
+Businesses can encounter configuration problems when setting up a VPN and connection issues can occur during everyday usage.
 These reasons make it vital to find a provider that takes support seriously.

 • Router compatibility.
 Not every VPN provider offers the ability to install software on network routers.
 If this feature applies to your situation, choose a reliable router VPN provider.